vitalikpi/claim_processor/README.md

 3. You’re free to choose any Python based API framework as you see fit such as FastApi/Django/Flask.
 As noted earlier the solution must be dockerized.
 4. Use sqlite as a db and any ORM of your choice such as SQLModel/Sqlalchemy/Tortoise.
 5. Please add data validation for *“submitted procedure”* and *“Provider NPI”* columns. *“Submitted procedure”* always begins with the letter ‘D’ and *“Provider NPI”* is always a 10 digit number.
 The data validation should be flexible to allow for other validation rules as needed.
 6. Write pseudo code or comments in your code to indicate how **claim_process** will communicate with **payments**.
-There are multiple choices here but make reasonable assumptions based on:
+There are multiple choices here but propose a reasonable solution based on:
    - What needs to be done if there is a failure in either service and steps need to be unwinded.
    - Multiple instances of either service are running concurrently to handle a large volume of claims.